Tyre labels explained: fuel economy, grip and noise ratings

 Every new tyre is marked on three important areas – rolling resistance, wet grip and noise.

-They also have the supplier’s name, tyre size and, following the 2021 update, the new labels also include additional icons for tyres suitable for severe snow conditions and grip on icy roads.
+They also have the supplier’s name, tyre size and include additional icons for tyres suitable for severe snow conditions and grip on icy roads.

 Rolling resistance is the force that resists the motion of an object that is rolling on a surface.
 It is an important factor in the construction and design of vehicles, as it affects the amount of energy needed for the vehicle to move.